 If you think you’re going to need more space, hop onto realtor.ca and take a look around.
 If you need help figuring out what you can afford, try this calculator or send a note to Ryan Baynham, the friendly mortgage expert over here at Planswell.

 Most kids will eat less than a grown adult, but feeding them is still pricey, especially with the convenience foods that most parents will find come in real handy.
 Plan on spending the same amount per month for your child as you do for yourself.

 As I mentioned, this varies a lot by region.
 The most accurate way to figure out what the cost is in your city, ask friends in your area what they’re paying.
 You can also check out this article from the CBC that breaks down the cost across many different Canadian cities.

 This one’s a wildcard that’s really in your control.
 You need to think about the things you plan on doing, and how a child will change the cost.
 Infants generally fly for free, and kids 2-12 fly with a reduced fare.
 Hotels generally won’t charge for a youngster.
 Tickets to Disney World are shockingly expensive.

 This is another subjective one.
 Clothes don’t last long when a child is getting bigger every year.
-Scanning the various opinions out there (and chatting with our CEO, who is a father of three), it seems like you could take advantage of sales and hand-me-downs to get by on a few hundred dollars per year, or you could spend an almost unlimited amount.
+Scanning the various opinions out there (and chatting with our CEO, who is a father of four), it seems like you could take advantage of sales and hand-me-downs to get by on a few hundred dollars per year, or you could spend an almost unlimited amount.
 You decide.